OctoCam

 Here’s a demo of the latest image automatically refreshing, doing so every 20 seconds (as that’s how often OctoCam uploads images).
 Excuse Squarespace absolutely destroying the image quality here, but hopefully you get the idea.

-Right below the latest image box, there’s a handy box showing you the weather conditions present at OctoCam’s location.
-These conditions are fetched every 5 minutes on the frontend, then distributed down to clients to save on requests.
+Below the latest image card, there’s another card that displays the current weather conditions at OctoCam’s locations.
+The conditions are fetched every 5 minutes on the backend, then distributed down to clients to save on WeatherKit API calls.

 As with everything on the client page, the weather automatically refreshes as well at the appropriate time.
 Since the weather data is only a dozen or so KB and doesn’t require a lot of special processing, the oh so slick UI is quickly hidden.